lvitters/rauschen/README.md

 # setup

-*RAUSCHEN* can either run on a screen in **AUTO MODE** or a performance / monitoring station can be set up to manually control the events and parameters.
+*RAUSCHEN* can either run on a screen in **AUTO MODE** or a performance station can be set up to manually control events and parameters or monitor and save screenshots.

 <table>
 <tr>